Sankarshan Thakur

+Sankarshan Thakur (1962 – 8 September 2025) was an Indian print journalist.
+Thakur served as the Editor of The Telegraph.

+Background

-Sankarshan Thakur is an Indian print journalist.
-He was born in Bihar in 1962.
-His work seems deeply inspired by M.J.
+Thakur was born in Patna, Bihar in 1962.
+His work was deeply inspired by M.J.
 Akbar, under whom Thakur apprenticed as a journalist for many years.
 Thakur was the Executive Editor of Tehelka weekly, which he helped launch in early 2004.
-He has now returned to The Telegraph, where he started his journalistic career in 1985, as the newspaper's Roving Editor.
+He returned to The Telegraph, where he started his journalistic career in 1985, as the newspaper's Roving Editor.
 He was earlier Associate Editor of The Indian Express.
-Thakur has covered Bihar and Kashmir extensively.
+Thakur covered Bihar and Kashmir extensively.
 Some of his most memorable stories came off the Kargil warfront in the summer of 1999.
 He won the Prem Bhatia award for excellence in political journalism in 2001.
 In 2003, he won the Appan Menon Fellowship to work on a book on Kashmir which is in the making.
+He died on 8 September 2025, at the age of 63.